Hiking through the Glaciers Featured in

 Another accessible glacier is Fox Glacier which is 13 kilometres long and it is visited by a thousand tourists daily.

-The best season to hike through New Zealand's glaciers is winter when the rainfalls are considerably less than in the rest of the year, and hence the icy surface is less slippery.
-Moreover, the glaciers look more icy and spectacular in winter surroundings.
+The best season to hike through New Zealand's glaciers is winter when the rainy weather is less frequent than in the rest of the year, and hence the icy surface is less slippery.
+Besides, the glaciers look more icy and spectacular in winter surroundings.